Bed Level Correction

 - Run a First layer calibration to get a good baseline calibration.

-- Slice this STL model for your printer version using the Prusa Slicers default PLA settings.
+- Slice this STL model for your printer version using the Prusa Slicers default PLA settings, 20 mm layer height.

 - Evaluate where the layer is too squished and full of scars and where there are gaps in between the lines.